SUNY Old Westbury Digital Repositories

 SUNY Old Westbury Open Access Repository is an institutional repository and publication platform designed to collect, preserve, and make accessible the scholarly output of Old Westbury faculty, students, and staff.

 A wide range of file formats is accepted (including text files, datasets, audio files, and video files) and there is no formal limit to size of material.
 The Library will work with authors to ensure appropriate file types are used.

 Examples of possible format types:

-The author must own the copyright for all works submitted, or have written permission from the copyright owner to have the material available on the SUNY Old Westbury Digital Repository
+The author must own the copyright for all works submitted, or have written permission from the copyright owner to have the material available in SUNY Old Westbury's Digital Repositories

 Consider using the Creative Commons Licenses to clarify how the work that will be submitted can be used.